 An apprenticeship is a type of work-based training in a real-world environment.
 As an apprentice, the company you work with will pay you while you are training to be qualified.
-Let’s find out more about how apprenticeships are explained in detail.
+Let’s find out more about apprenticeship in detail.

 There are over 180 types of apprenticeships in over 80 industries.
 Here are some of them: